NativeScript/firebase/packages/firebase-admob/README.md

 ### Targeting

-The RequestConfiguration object collects the global configuration for every ad request and is applied by firebase().admob().setRequestConfiguration().
+The RequestConfiguration object collects the global configuration for every ad request and is applied by `firebase().admob().setRequestConfiguration()`.

 ### Child-directed setting

-For purposes of the [Children's Online Privacy Protection Act (COPPA)](https://www.ftc.gov/tips-advice/business-center/privacy-and-security/children%27s-privacy), there is a setting called "tag for child-directed treatment."

-As an app developer, you can indicate whether you want Google to treat your content as child-directed when you make an ad request.
-If you indicate that you want Google to treat your content as child-directed, we take steps to disable IBA and remarketing ads on that ad request.
-The setting can be used with all versions of the Google Play services SDK via RequestConfiguration.tagForChildDirectedTreatment:

-Use the argument `tagForChildDirectedTreatment: true` to indicate that you want your content treated as child-directed for the purposes of COPPA.
-Use the argument `tagForChildDirectedTreatment: false` to indicate that you don't want your content treated as child-directed for the purposes of COPPA.
-Use the argument `tagForChildDirectedTreatment: undefined` or do not set this tag if you do not wish to indicate how you would like your content treated with respect to COPPA in ad requests.
 The following example indicates that you want your content treated as child-directed for purposes of COPPA:
+To understand the example, read [Child-directed setting](https://developers.google.com/admob/android/targeting#child-directed_setting).

 ```ts
 import { Admob, RequestConfiguration } from '@nativescript/firebase-admob';